 - Different people have different perceptions of risk.
 To avoid disharmony, prior arrangements as to what is, or is not, acceptable to both parents should be discussed from the outset.
 This could range from obvious questions, such as: do both parents feel comfortable over the child being taken to a supermarket or to a park?
 Or considerations for additional safety measures being invoked at the present time, such as the child always wearing a helmet if they are riding their scooter.
 If in doubt, both parents should agree to err on the side of caution.

-- With no timeframe set for a return to school, increased communication regarding the children’s daily timetable for schoolwork needs to be shared.
-Most schoolwork is online, but if children are moving regularly between households there will need to be increased dialogue in regards to the transportation of any additional resources that they are likely to need.
+- Increased communication regarding the children’s daily timetable for schoolwork needs to be shared and if children are moving regularly between households there will need to be increased dialogue in regards to the transportation of any additional resources that they are likely to need.

 - There will be situations where one parent is missing time with the children that they would otherwise have had.
 If a parent is working in a high-risk occupation, such as nursing, it may have been agreed that less time, or indeed no time, is spent with the children to alleviate risk.
 Problems may also arise where there is a logistical distance between the parents’ homes, making it difficult to adhere to the guidelines for restricting travel where possible.
 It is suggested, that the parent spending greater time with the children approach the other to offer additional time later on in the year, perhaps holiday time, to recompense for any missed time.